Table of Contents Show

 This charger provides a Constant Current/Constant Voltage (CC/CV) charge as recommended by lithium battery manufacturers.
 You can connect it both in parallel and in series, and it has a reliable cooling fan that operates under high-load conditions.

-Reviewers note that installation of this unit is a breeze with two simple wire connections.
+Reviewers note that the installation of this unit is a breeze with two simple wire connections.

 Victron BlueSmart IP65 Charger

-- The 7-step charging algorithm gets the best out of your battery.
-The charger gives the battery the power it needs,...
+- BATTERY CHARGED SMARTLY – The seven-step charging algorithm gets the best out of your battery.
+The charger gives the...

 The Victron Blue Smart IP65 has a built-in BlueTooth, so you can easily monitor it from inside or outside your rig.
 Weighing less than two pounds, this powerful waterproof charger has a seven-step charging algorithm.
 It enhances the performance of your battery/batteries while maintaining their health.